 Project advised by Sebastian Karcher (QDR) and James Myers (Dataverse).

 An automated solution for digitizing complex tariff documents from the early/mid 20th century.
-The system extracts structured data from scanned PDFs containing hierarchical commodity descriptions and associated tariff rates, transforming them into usable digital formats.
+Build as a Claude Skill that extracts structured data from scanned PDFs containing hierarchical commodity descriptions and associated tariff rates, transforming them into usable digital formats.

 Project advised by Collin Capano and Will Gearty (SU OSPO) and Kristy Buzard (Maxwell School).